Code2Gether-Discord/JokesOnYou/Docs/UseCases/UseCases.md

 **The system** The process and steps taken to reach the end goal, including the necessary functional requirements and their anticipated behaviors.

 # Guests
+- Looking through jokes for a fun time
+- Finding specific joke
+- View Joke category
+- Sort jokes
+- Become a Registered user
+- Find out how the website was made and by who

 ###### Goal
 Looking through jokes for a fun time
 ###### The system